eqNj/eqN-PD2-Filter/README.md

 ## Relaxed / Strict Filter Differences

-The Strict filter has the following changes (After character level 75):
+The Strict filter has the following changes (after character level 75):

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.

 Non-magic class items with one socket are always hidden, even with +3 skills.

-Non-magic elite items are hidden, unless specifically valuable for use with certain runewords (at my discretion, using Kryszard's filter as a baseline) or +3 to a sought after skill.
+Non-magic elite items are hidden, unless specifically valuable for use with certain runewords or +3 to a useful skill.

 Normal and exceptional magic class items are hidden unless specifically great for crafting.

-Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, belts, helms, ethereal weapons, bows, grim shields, mage plates, circlets, and all class items.
+Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, belts, ethereal weapons, bows, grim shields, mage plates, circlets, and all class items.

-Only high/mid-tier unique and set items will notify on drop (at my discretion, using Kryszard's filter as a baseline), but will still always show.
+Only high/mid-tier unique and set items will notify on drop, but will still always show.

 # Changelog: